 Secularist & Reformer:

-She fought for the causes she thought were right, beginning with freedom of thought, women’s rights, secularism, contraception, Fabian socialism and workers’ rights.
-She was a number one member of the National profane Society aboard Charles Bradlaugh and also the South Place moral Society.
+She fought for the causes she thought were right, beginning with freedom of thought, women’s rights, secularism, contraception, Fabian socialism, and workers’ rights.
+She was the number one member of the National profane Society aboard Charles Bradlaugh and also the South Place moral Society.

-Divorce was impossible for Frank, and wasn’t very among the reach of even lower-middle-class individuals.
-Annie was to stay Mrs Besant for the remainder of her life.
-At first, she was ready to keep contact with each kids and to own Mabel suffer her; she additionally got a little allowance from her husband.
+Divorce was impossible for Frank and wasn’t very among the reach of even lower-middle-class individuals.
+Annie was to stay Mrs. Besant for the remainder of her life.
+At first, she was ready to keep in contact with each kid and to own Mabel suffer her; she additionally got a little allowance from her husband.

-Once freed from Frank Besant and exposed to new currents of thought, she began to question not solely her long-held non secular beliefs however additionally the full of standard thinking.
+Once freed from Frank Besant and exposed to new currents of thought, she began to question not solely her long-held non-secular beliefs however additionally the full of standard thinking.
 She began to write down attacks on the churches and also the means they controlled people’s lives.
-Particularly she attacked the standing of the Church of European country as a state-sponsored religion.
+Particularly she attacked the standing of the Church of a European country as a state-sponsored religion.

 Soon she was earning a little weekly wage by writing a column for the National Reformer, the newspaper of the NSS.
-The NSS argued for a profane state and an finish to the special standing of Christianity, and allowed her to act united of its public speakers.
+The NSS argued for a profane state and a finish to the special standing of Christianity and allowed her to act united of its public speakers.
 Public lectures were extremely popular recreation in Victorian times.
-Besant was an excellent speaker, and was shortly in nice demand.
-Victimization the railway, she criss-crossed the country, speaking on all of the foremost necessary problems with the day, forever hard improvement, reform and freedom.
+Besant was an excellent speaker and was shortly in nice demand.
+Victimization of the railway, she crisscrossed the country, speaking on all of the foremost necessary problems with the day, forever hard improvement, reform, and freedom.

 Contribution in the Politics of India:

-It engineered a structure of native branches, facultative it to mobilise demonstrations, public conferences and agitations.
+It engineered a structure of native branches, facultative it to mobilize demonstrations, public conferences, and agitations.
 In June 1917 Besant was arrested and interned at a hill station, wherever she rebelliously flew a red and inexperienced flag.
-The Congress and also the Muslim get together vulnerable to launch protests if she weren’t set free; Besant’s arrest had created a spotlight for protest.
+The Congress and also the Muslims get together vulnerable to launch protests if she weren’t set free; Besant’s arrest had created a spotlight for protest.